kellyelton/docs.exceptionless.com/contents/faq.md

 ## Q: What happens if my internet connection goes down?
 A: Exceptionless queues all error submissions to disk and will retry them later.

+## Q: How can I disable error reporting during testing?
+A: Set the `enabled` attribute to `false` in the `exceptionless` config section.